-Do you ever wake up from a night’s sleep with sore teeth and jaws?
-You could be grinding your teeth.
-Grinding your teeth is known as bruxism.
-This rhythmic clenching of the jaws and grinding of the teeth may develop at any age.
+Grinding of the teeth is known as bruxism.
 Teeth grinding is usually done unconsciously in your sleep, but it can also occur when you are awake.
 During the day, a person who is concentrating on a task will often place their teeth together and apply force through a contraction of the jaw muscles.
 This is commonly associated with the daytime tasks of lifting heavy objects, driving, reading and writing.
 During sleep, it presents as clenching and rhythmic contractions.

 Teeth Grinding Symptoms

-The most common symptom of teeth grinding is a headache.
+One of the more common symptoms of teeth grinding can be a headache.
 The Bruxism Association states that people who grind their teeth are three times more likely to suffer from headaches.
-According to the NHS, other symptoms include facial pain, temporomandibular joint (TMJ) discomfort, stiffness of the shoulders and neck, ear pain and sleep disorders.
-The teeth are adversely affected and show abnormal wear and mobility.
-This leads to fracture and loss of teeth.
+According to the NHS, other symptoms can include facial pain, temporomandibular joint (TMJ) discomfort, stiffness of the shoulders and neck, ear pain and sleep disorders.
+Over time the teeth are adversely affected and can show abnormal wear and mobility.
+For some patients, the stress on their teeth can lead to fractures and loss of teeth.

 Teeth Grinding Causes

 Stress, anxiety, smoking, heavy alcohol consumption, caffeine, depression and sleep disorders are all possible causes of teeth grinding, also according to the Bruxism Association.
 There is, however, little evidence to directly support any cause.

 It has been found that 70 per cent of people clench and grind their teeth as a result of stress and anxiety.
 Some research has shown a possible link between teeth grinding and a stressful work environment.